Leon Pinsker: Zionist agricultural settlement

 In 1890, the Russian authorities approved the establishment of the Society for the Support of Jewish Farmers and Artisans in Syria and Palestine, dedicated to the practical aspects of establishing Jewish agricultural colonies there.
 Pinsker headed this charity organization, known as the Odessa Committee.
 Disagreements between various Jewish religious and secular factions, an internal movement crisis and the ban by the Ottoman Empire on Jewish immigration in the 1890s caused Pinsker to doubt whether Eretz Israel would ever become the solution.

 Death and legacy

 Pinsker died in Odessa in 1891.
 His remains were brought to Jerusalem in 1934 and reburied in Nicanor's Cave next to Mount Scopus.
-Moshav Nahalat Yehuda, now a neighborhood in Rishon LeZion, is named after him, as well as a street in Tel Aviv and several other locales in Israel.
+Moshav Nahalat Yehuda, now a neighborhood in Rishon LeZion, is named after him, as well as a street in Tel Aviv, Haifa, Jerusalem, Petah Tikva and several other locales in Israel.